 Now there are three ways to connect your speakers to your receiver via Bluetooth.
-You can use a Bluetooth transmitter and reciever connected to a headphone socket, USB, or composite out.
+You can use a Bluetooth transmitter and receiver connected to a headphone socket, USB, or composite out.

 Just to explain, a Bluetooth transmitter is simply a signal broadcasting device that used to connect a non-Bluetooth device with a Bluetooth-enabled device.

 On the other hand, a Bluetooth receiver is a signal receiver that is used to connect a Bluetooth device to a non-Bluetooth device.

 You can use a WiFi adapter as well to create a wireless signal to connect your receiver and speakers.

-You can use a Bluetooth transmitter/reciever that allows 3.5mm headphone AUX connections like the Rainyb Long Range Bluetooth Transmitter Receiver.
+You can use a Bluetooth transmitter/receiver that allows 3.5mm headphone AUX connections like the Rainyb Long Range Bluetooth Transmitter Receiver.